crosvera/pdbtidy_proposal/proposal.markdown

 ### 3.4.- List of features:

-  a) Renumber residues starting from 1 (or N).
+a\.
+Renumber residues starting from 1 (or N).
         - When preparing structures for modeling or simulations, and sometimes when working with sequence alignments, it's useful to choose the starting residue numbers.
 Also, some PDB files are not numbered sequentially, so this can correct such files even without changing the starting residue number.

   b) Transform the PDB file into other formats supported by biopython.
       - The SeqIO module supports a large range of formats, PDB-Tidy will